 Books with Teenage Characters

 Whether you’re participating in the Lifetime of Reading Challenge, or simply interested in reading books with teen characters, we’ve curated a diverse list of recommendations with main characters ranging from ages 13 to 19.
+For this list, we focused primarily on adult fiction novels, although we did include a some highly rated YA titles that provide specific insights into the teen years.

-What is a YA book?
+What is a coming-of-age novel?

 A coming-of-age story is one in which a young person is heading toward adulthood while gaining knowledge and maturity along the way.
 Every teenage experience is unique, but for most people, a few things are true – the teen years are often challenging, always formative, and very few people get out of them without some heartbreak.